crest-cassia/xsub/README.md

 - set `PATH` and `XSUB_TYPE` environment variables in your ~/.bash_profile
   - set `PATH` so as to include the bin directory of xsub.
 Then you can use `xsub`, `xstat`, and `xdel` commands.
-  - set XSUB_TYPE to be one of the supported schedulers list below.
+  - set XSUB_TYPE to be one of the supported schedulers listed below.
   - If you run xsub from OACIS, please set these variables in .bash_profile even if your login shell is zsh.
 This is because OACIS executes xsub on bash launched as a login shell.
     - do not set these environment variables in .bashrc because it is loaded only in an interactive shell, not in a login shell.